 Seattle Metropolitan Chamber of Commerce’s webpage has ideas on how to honor Asian and Pacific Islander Heritage Month.
 Check out their list for ideas about where to shop, what to read, organizations to support, and more.

 KNKX’s food commentator Nancy Leson recently taught an online class on how to make jiao-zi (Chinese dumplings) and featured an interview with Vietnam-born, California-raised food authority Andrea Nguyen, author of Asian Dumplings.
-You can watch the extended interview and the cooking class here.
 Andrea Nguyen’s website has lots of information, instructional videos, recipes and lots more.

 The Library of Congress, National Archives and Records Administration, National Endowment for the Humanities, National Gallery of Art, National Park Service, Smithsonian Institution and United States Holocaust Memorial Museum join in paying tribute to the generations of Asian and Pacific Islanders who have enriched America's history and are instrumental in its future success.
 Find out more about exhibits and collections, audio and video resources, and more here.
 During Asian American and Pacific Islander Heritage Month and throughout the year, the National Park Service and its partners share those histories and the continuing culture thriving in parks and communities today.
 Inspired by something you've learned or found a bit of family history in a national park?
 Share your experiences on social media using #FindYourPark / #EncuentraTuParque.